 If you have the right temperature, natural light and humidity level, you can grow dahlias all year round.
-When living in colder climates, it will be more difficult due to fireplaces and heating systems being on, decreasing the humidity in the home.
+When living in colder climates, will be more difficult due to fireplaces and heating systems being on, decreasing the humidity in the home.
 It is also an issue of sunlight, having shorter days in the fall and winter.

 Growing your dahlias in a pot outdoors is great, making it so much easier to store indoors through the winter.

 You do not have to dig out your tubers unless you live in an extremely cold zone or you have had them in the ground for a couple of years.
 Once they are in the ground for a couple of years, they are ready to be divided and may not give you as many flowers as when they first were planted.

 Now, if you want to overwinter your dahlias outdoors and not go through the work of bringing them in, it may be okay.
 Check out ‘Can You Leave Dahlias in the Ground Over Winter’ to see if you are able to keep them outdoors and the steps you need to take.

 WHY I GROW DAHLIAS INDOORS AND YOU SHOULD ALSO.

 I will be taking you through the process of placing the dahlias on soil to get them started waking up.
 But first, it is important you take a good look at your dahlia tubers and assess their condition.

 Don’t give up on a tuber before assuring that it is still alive.
 This past winter we had ice storms, snow plus lots of rain; making it impossible to dig out on time my tubers that I wanted to relocate.